-- Assess if your strengths and academic background align with the NABARD Grade A exam requirements.
+- Your strengths and academic background meet the exam requirements.

 - Identify the number of subjects and important topics.